 Kingdom of the Spiders is your typical man against nature film common in the post-Jaws era where pits local veterinarian Dr. Rack Hansen (William Shatner) against a horde of bloodthirsty arachnids, and though animals may be first on the menu that changes rather quickly as these eight-legged critters start knocking off the locals as well.
 And why won’t the mayor listen to the warnings of Rack Hansen?
 Well because the County Fair is starting up and we certainly wouldn’t want to scare away those tourist dollars.
 Does that sound familiar to you?
-But the filmmakers didn’t want to limit themselves to ripping off just Jaws so we also have a “meet cute” between Shatner and the movie’s love interest where she mistakes him for a garage attendant, he of course plays along with her assumption because he’s a bit of a dick, and those of you who have seen The Birds will be rolling your eyes during this scene.
+But the filmmakers didn’t want to limit themselves to ripping off just Jaws so we also have a “meet-cute” between Shatner and the movie’s love interest where she mistakes him for a garage attendant, he, of course, plays along with her assumption because he’s a bit of a dick, and those of you who have seen The Birds will be rolling your eyes during this scene.

 “Would you like to hear my rendition of Rocket Man?”

 Entomologist/love interest Dr. Diane Ashley (Tiffany Bolling) discovers that these spiders have five times the level of toxicity of normal tarantulas, which is certainly not good news for the locals, and she deduces that the use of DDTs has killed off their normal food source so now they are massing an army to move up the food chain.
 An attempt to spray the spider mounds with even stronger poison is thwarted when the pilot of the crop duster is bitten to death mid-flight, resulting in a fiery crash, and then a small group led by Shatner make their way up to the local lodge and barricade themselves in.
-Meanwhile in town the populace is running around in mass hysteria as spiders overrun the place as they kill, and cocoon what every they can get their tiny little fangs into.
-At the lodge things don’t fair much better the spiders cut the power by crawling into the fuse box and short-circuiting, and the phone doesn’t work because the spiders have been very, very busy.
+Meanwhile, in town, the populace is running around in mass hysteria as spiders overrun the place as they kill, and cocoon what every they can get their tiny little fangs into.
+At the lodge things don’t fare much better the spiders cut the power by crawling into the fuse box and short-circuiting, and the phone doesn’t work because the spiders have been very, very busy.

 “Please hang up and try your scream again.”